| Layer | Description | Example |

 † Deaths per 100,000 population.

-To summarize, in this table, I list each of the possible layers of a graph, describe them, and then indicate if and how the layer is represented in the example graph above.
-Take a moment to match up each layer with the corresponding element of the MMWR graph.
+To summarize, in the table below, I list each of the possible layers of a graph, describe them, and then indicate if and how the layer is represented in the example graph above.

 The layers of a ggplot2 graphic — mapped to the example MMWR plot